ayushnag/sophy/notebooks/sophy_ayush.md

 ### Summer 2022 Goals
-- Add more datasets to SOPHY
+- Add more data to SOPHY
   - Start with LTER and Phytobase.
 LTER is the most ideal format to test and Phytobase has by far the most microscopy data
 - Define regions and tags for data
   - Use GeoJSON/GeoPandas to label data